Mehul3030/Coffee-shop-analysis/README.md

 ### Contact

+* I am a data analyst passionate about transforming data into actionable insights.
+This project demonstrates my skills in data visualization and my ability to communicate complex information through interactive dashboards.
+Connect with me on [LinkedIn](https://www.linkedin.com/in/mehul-patil-05687b1b7/).

-For more information or questions, feel free to reach out to (mehulpatil1000@gmail.com).
+* For more information or questions, feel free to reach out to (mehulpatil1000@gmail.com).